saopayne/antaeus/README.md

         on the customer table to the invoice currency.
       - Throw NetworkException when a network error occurs.
         + Add a retry mechanism for one more time before escalating to an agent.
+        + Ideally, this should go into a messaging queue, RabbitMQ or a related service.

       Return boolean :-